Platform Masters - Will you be the world's next platform master?

 Q. What is this about a book on Platform Masters development?

 A. Since late September of 2010, I've had thoughts of writing a book detailing the entire history of how Platform Masters came to be, from start to finish.
-From before the initial concept was started, and the writing of the design document, to the troubles with programming and eventually getting it released, maybe even beyond this.
-Due to the extreme cost of color printing (color printing costs more than 7 times that of grayscale per page to print), the book will almost certainly be grayscale.
+From before the initial concept was started, and the writing of the design document, to the troubles with programming, the fun of making the levels, and eventually getting it released, maybe even beyond this.
+Due to the extreme cost of color printing (color printing costs more than 7 times that of grayscale per page to print), the book will almost certainly be grayscale unless better alternatives are found.

 3.7 64-bit OS support